 Practicing mindfulness helps us to wake up to our lives, to what is happening in this moment, with an attitude of kindness towards ourselves and our experience.

-Extensive research in MBSR and MBCT has shown that developing mindfulness has a significant positive effect on:
+Extensive research into 8-week MBSR and/or MBCT courses has shown that developing mindfulness has a significant positive effect on:

 - developing greater self awareness

 - physical and psychological health,